-A mental model is a representation of how something works.
+Mental models are frameworks for thinking.
 Depending on the context, mental models take different forms.
 A common analogy is that they are like tools in a toolbox.

 Mental models help Product Managers to learn how systems work and to make better decisions.

-A system is a set of things working together as whole.
+A system is a set of components working together as whole.
 Mental models help to optimize a system by highlighting the core components and how they work together.
 Almost anything in the world can be described as a system.

 There are a few mental models that are relevant to the key aspects of Product Management.

 This model helps Product Managers to prioritize, which is key to succeed.
 The idea is to clearly define what urgent and important mean and use the matrix to determine which quadrant a task belongs.

 What is important is seldom urgent and what is urgent is seldom important - Dwight Eisenhower

 - Urgent and important: Tasks you should do immediately.

 - Important, but not urgent: Tasks you should schedule to do later.